francescopatane96/eNERVE/README.md

 ***
 ### ⛑️ Examples

-To run eNERVE in a local environment or in a virtual one (no docker) with all modules:
+# To run eNERVE in a local environment or in a virtual one (no docker) with all modules:
+Digit on the command line:

 ```
 python3 code/Nerve.py -p1 proteome.fasta